Nægling

-Beowulf fights the dragon, wielding Næġling.
+Beowulf fights the dragon, wielding Nægling.

-Næġling (/ang/) is the name of one of the swords used by Beowulf in the Anglo-Saxon epic poem of Beowulf.
-The name derives from "næġl", or "nail", and may correspond to Nagelring, a sword from the Vilkina saga.
+Nægling (/ang/) is the name of one of the swords used by Beowulf in the Anglo-Saxon epic poem of Beowulf.
+The name derives from "nægl", or "nail", and may correspond to Nagelring, a sword from the Vilkina saga.
 It is possibly the sword of Hrethel, which Hygelac gave to Beowulf (ll.
 2190–2194).
-Næġling is referenced many times as a fine weapon—it is "sharp", "gleaming", "bright", "mighty", "strong", and has a venerable history as an "excellent ancient sword", "ancient heirloom", and "old and grey-coloured".
+Nægling is referenced many times as a fine weapon—it is "sharp", "gleaming", "bright", "mighty", "strong", and has a venerable history as an "excellent ancient sword", "ancient heirloom", and "old and grey-coloured".
 However, the sword does not survive Beowulf's final encounter with the dragon, snapping in two—not because of the dragon's strength, but because of the hero's strength: